RensoPeralta25/WRORepository_Astro/README.md

 ## Content Organization

-This repository contains the complete documentation and resources for our autonomous vehicle designed for the WRO 2025 Future Engineers category.
+This repository contains the complete documentation and resources for our autonomous vehicle designed for the WRO 2025 Future Engineers category from ASTRO team.

 ### Repository Structure